suanmiao/flowlayout/README.md

 ## Introduction

-  Enhanced LinearLayout , child will auto flow when there is no enough space in current line Also , you can be more efficient when you want to develop some layout pattern (see "Demonstration" for more detail )
+  Enhanced LinearLayout , child will auto flow when there is no enough space in current line.
+Also , you can be more efficient when you want to develop some layout pattern (see "Demonstration" for more detail )

 ![](https://github.com/suanmiao/flowlayout/raw/master/imgs/normal_mode.png)